Frequently Asked Questions:

 A1.
 Contact us!
-We'd love to perform at any seated theater we can get to!
+We only perform in seated venues with a backstage, stage lights, sound system, and someone to run those last two for us.
 We always need enough to cover travel, and, if we can't find a place to stay for free, enough to pay for two motel rooms.
 How much extra we need will vary depending on our schedules and whether we're on tour already, so make us an offer and we'll talk.

 Q2.What is your show like?
 I'd like to book you at my autism program/school.

 A2.The only time our show might reference autism directly is during the Q&A at the end.
 Otherwise, we're just there to do comedy.
 But, if you want to pay us to do a different sort of presentation, where we talk about our experiences with autism, we're open to it, as long we agree with your organization's philosophy.
 Get in touch!

 Q3.I liked the songs I heard in the documentary.
 Where can I hear more of Noah's music?